 Monterey Park Bruggemeyer Library 3D Printing Services

 Welcome to the Monterey Park Bruggemeyer Library 3D Printshop!
-Patrons are now able to submit their projects for printing at no additional cost.
+Patrons may submit their projects for printing at no additional cost.
 In order to print your projects, please select one of the following options:

 - 3D Printing guidelines

 Present a Monterey Park Bruggemeyer Library card in good standing